capitalone/rubicon-ml/README.md

 **Note**: some integration tests are intentionally `marked` to control when they are run (i.e. not during CICD).
 These tests include:

-* Integration tests that connect to physical filesystems (local, S3).
-You'll want to configure the `root_dir` appropriately for these tests (tests/integration/test_async_rubicon.py, tests/integration/test_rubicon.py).
+* Integration tests that write to physical filesystems - local and S3.
+Local files will be written to `./test-rubicon` relative to where the tests are run.
-  And they can be run with:
+  An S3 path must also be provided to run these tests.
+By default, these tests are disabled.
+To enable them, run:

     ```
-    pytest -m "physical_filesystem_test"
+    pytest -m "write_files" --s3-path "s3://my-bucket/my-key"
     ```

-* Integration tests for the dashboard.
-To run these integration tests locally, you'll need to install one of the WebDrivers.
-To do so, follow the `Install` instructions in the [Dash Testing Docs](https://dash.plotly.com/testing) or install via brew with `brew cask install chromedriver`.
-You may have to update your permissions in Security & Privacy to install with brew.
+* Integration tests that run Jupyter notebooks.
+These tests are a bit slower than the rest of the tests in the suite as they need to launch Jupyter servers.
+  By default, they are enabled.
+To disable them, run:

     ```
-    pytest -m "dashboard_test"
+    pytest -m "not run_notebooks and not write_files"
     ```

-    **Note**: The `--headless` flag can be added to run the dashboard tests in headless mode.
+    **Note**: When simply running `pytest`, `-m "not write_files"` is the default.
+So, we need to also apply it when disabling notebook tests.

 ## Code Formatting